deanabriggs/BudgetWise/README.md

 ## Main Features

 * Secure user registration and login
-* Income tracking with add, edit, and delete functionality
+* Income tracking with view, add, edit, and delete functionality
 * Budget and category management
 * Transaction tracking
 * Debt tracking
 * Data stored securely in a database

 ---